SBA 7a Loans for Minorities

 How SBA Loans can Close the Gap

 Additionally, capital from SBA loans is flexible.
-MBEs can use these resources for real estate, equipment financing, repair existing capital, and more.
-These considerations make SBA 7a loans the perfect option for minority small business owners with excellent credit and a sound business plan who have been rejected funding by traditional lenders.
+MBEs can use these resources for real estate, equipment financing, repairing existing capital, and more.
+These considerations make SBA 7a loans the perfect option for minority small business owners with excellent credit and a sound business plan who have rejected funding from traditional lenders.

 SBA 7a Loans are the Solution for Minority-Owned Businesses

 How Much Can Minority-Owned Businesses Get with These Loans?

 The maximum amount for a 7a loan is $5 million.
 However, there is a lot of versatility in the types of 7a loans with many viable options.
 When deciding on which type of 7a is best for you, consider the following: